<- back to Blog

 January 27, 2025

-In order to better control who can access a specific VM in Proxmox, I wanted to configure a limited SSH access via only a specific IP.
+To better control which machines can access a specific VM in Proxmox, I decided to limit the SSH access to specific IPs.

-For that, I first had to generate an SSH key on the machine that is to connect to the VM.
-Mind you, this client is going to be a Windows machine, so the pathing is a bit unusual
+First I had to generate an SSH key on the machine that is to connect to the VM.
+Mind you, the example client is going to be a Windows machine, so the pathing might seem a bit unusual

 ssh-keygen -t rsa -b 4096 -f .\.ssh\my-server-key

-Because the VM I created uses Debian, I was able to preinstall openssh-server on it via the GUI installation of the OS itself.
+Because the VM uses Debian, I was able to preinstall openssh-server on it when setting up Debian itself.
 This automatically created an .ssh directory in the root’s home directory and also set up some defaults in the /etc/.ssh/sshd_config file.

-First I had to enable SSH via password so that I can configure the public key authenticaion.
+Then I had to temporarily enable SSH via password so that I can configure the public key authentication.
 It’s important to later disable this again for a more secure environment.
 These are the variables that needed to be set in the sshd_config file:

 PermitRootLogin yes